BookStackApp/BookStack/dev/docs/javascript-public-events.md

 ### `editor-tinymce::setup`

 This event is called during the `setup` lifecycle stage of the TinyMCE editor used as the BookStack WYSIWYG editor.
-This is post configuration, but before the editor is typically visible.
+This is after configuration, but before the editor is fully loaded and ready to use.

 ##### Event Data